 - a.
 Planning permission including approval or reserved matters; - b.
 Listed buildings consent and conservation area consent; - c.
 Consent for the display of advertisements; - d.
 Hazardous substances consents; - e.
+Approvals required under the Town and Country Planning (General Permitted Development) Order 1995 and determining whether prior approval is required; - f.
+Approval of any matters required to be submitted pursuant to conditions imposed on any permission, consent or approval given under the Town and Country Planning Acts; - g.
+All applications for prior determination for telecommunications apparatus. - h.
 To enter into a Section 106 agreement where the application can be granted under delegated authority and to vary a Section 106 agreement whether or not the original application was determined under delegated authority.
-Where the original application was determined by the Planning Committee, the Assistant Director of Housing and Built Environment is authorised to amend the agreement in consultation with the Chair of the Planning Committee. - 44.
-This authority is subject to the following exceptions: - a.
-The application has attracted five or more letters of objection from different households or businesses, or a petition as defined in Standing Orders, or - b.
-The Chair of the Planning Committee has referred any application to the Planning Committee within 21 days after registration of an application or 21 days after any press advertisement whichever is the later giving clear planning reasons in writing for the referral, or - c.
-Any Member of the Council with the consent of the Chair or a Ward member, has given written notice to the Assistant Director Housing and Built Environment within 21 days after registration of an application or 21 days after any press advertisement whichever is the later requiring that application to be considered by the Planning Committee, giving clear planning reasons for the referral, or - d.
-The application relates to or affects Council owned land and the application is submitted by or on behalf of the Council, or - e.
+Where the original application was determined by the Planning Committee, the Head of Housing and Planning Services is authorised to amend the agreement in consultation with the Chair of the Committee. - 44.
+This authority is subject to the following exceptions:

+- a.
+The application has attracted three or more letters of objection from different households or businesses, or a petition as defined in Standing Orders where the Head of Housing and Planning Services or his nominee intends to recommend permission, consent or approval. - b.
+The Chair of the Planning Committee has referred any application to the Planning Committee, or - c.
+Any Member of the Council with the consent of the Chair or a Ward member, has given written notice to the Head of Housing and Planning Services within 28 days of registration of an application requiring that application to be considered by the Planning Committee, or - d.
+The application relates to or affects Council owned land and the application is submitted by or on behalf of the Council and there is one or more objectors to the application, or - e.
 The application is submitted by, or on behalf of, a serving Member or officer of the Council where the officer is employed in a politically restricted post and/or within the Council's planning service, or - f.
 The Planning Committee otherwise direct in respect of any particular application or reserved matter; or - g.
-The Assistant Director Housing and Built Environment has referred an application or matter to the Planning Committee within 21 days after registration of an application or 21 days after any press advertisement whichever is the later giving clear planning reasons for the referral, or - h.
+The Head of Housing and Planning Services has referred an application or matter to the Planning Committee, or - h.
 Any proposal which has within the previous two years been refused by Planning Committee, including any revision or amendment to a previously refused scheme. - 45.
 Any matters in the application of the: - a.
 Town and Country Planning General Regulations 1992; - b.
-Town and Country Planning (General Permitted Development) Order 2015;

-- c.
-Town and Country Planning (Development Management Procedure) Order 2015; - d.
-The Town and Country Planning (Fees for Applications Deemed Applications, Requests and Site Visits) (England) (Amendment) Regulations 2013 - e.
-Town and Country Planning (Environmental Impact Assessment) Regulations 2017; - f.
-Town and Country Planning (Use Classes) Order 1987 including the conduct of appeals in consultation with the Chief Legal Officer. - g.
-Town and Country Planning Act 1990 (as amended).
+Town and Country Planning (General Permitted Development) Order 1995; - c.
+Town and Country Planning (General Development Procedure) Order 1995; - d.
+Town and Country Planning (Fees for Applications and Deemed Applications) Regulations 1989; - e.
+Town and Country Planning (Assessment of Environmental Effects) Regulations 1988; - f.
+Town and Country Planning (Use Classes) Order 1987 including the conduct of appeals in consultation with the Chief Legal Officer - 46.
+All consents under the Tree Preservation Order Regulations. - 47.
+All certificates of lawfulness of existing use or development or of proposed use or development. - 48.
+To authorise enforcement action under the Town and Country planning legislation except: - a.
+Where the Chair of the Planning Committee has referred the matter to the Planning Committee or any Member of the Council has given written notice to the Head of Housing and Planning Services requiring the matter to be considered by the Planning Committee; - b.
+If the expenditure likely to be incurred by the Council as a consequence of the action is not provided for in the Revenue Budget or authorised in accordance with this instruction.